 We work internationally as an economically independent think tank and business incubator in the field of mathematics and related sciences – especially in the natural sciences.

-As research fellows of Elements of Euclid we take the view that, inspired by the work of Alan Turing, the metaphor of signal processing as the currently dominant paradigm in AI is a deadlock.
+As research fellows of Elements of Euclid we take the view that, inspired by the work of Alan Turing, the metaphor of signal processing as the currently dominant paradigm in machine learning is a deadlock.
 Real progress in AI depends on finding something conceptually unexpected.

 |Research Fellow||Research Fellow|